VolantTyler/Memory-Game/README.md

 I used several setTimeout's to delay checking for a match or declaring victory until after both cards were flipped.

-I built the victory modal using starter code from SweetAlert https://sweetalert.js.org
+I built the victory modal using starter code from SweetAlert https://sweetalert.js.org, following the suggestion of my code reviewer.
+I had originally used confirm(), which my reviewer suggested was bad practice.

 ## Modifications